remirror/remirror/docs/tooling.md

 I've recently started moving over several projects so use `pnpm` and I'm very happy with what I've seen so far.

 - Great workspace support (modules are scoped to the package where they are installed).
-- Fast
+- Fast.
-- I like the colors in the CLI
+- I like the colors in the CLI.
-- Reduce multiple copies of node_modules being downloaded and installed on my machine
+- Reduce multiple copies of node_modules being downloaded and installed on my machine.

 ## Preconstruct